-At WRC-15, the frequency bands 1427-1452 MHz and 1492-1518 MHz were identified globally for International Mobile Telecommunications (IMT) in accordance with Resolution 223 (Rev.WRC-15) and ECC Decision (17)06 [5] harmonises the use of the frequency bands 1427-1452 MHz and 1492-1518 MHz for Mobile/Fixed Communications Networks Supplemental Downlink (MFCN SDL).
-The ECC Decision (17) 06 taking into account the amendments to ECC Decision (13)03 [6] for the frequency band 1452-1492 MHz opens the possibility for a combined use of the whole 1427-1518 MHz frequency band for MFCN SDL.
+At WRC-15, the frequency bands 1427-1452 MHz and 1492-1518 MHz were identified globally for International Mobile Telecommunications (IMT) in accordance with Resolution 223 (Rev.WRC-15) and ECC Decision (17)06 harmonises the use of the frequency bands 1427-1452 MHz and 1492-1518 MHz for Mobile/Fixed Communications Networks Supplemental Downlink (MFCN SDL).
+The ECC Decision (17) 06, together with the amendments to ECC Decision (13)03 for the frequency band 1452-1492 MHz, opens the possibility for a combined use of the whole 1427-1518 MHz frequency band for MFCN SDL.
 Both ECC Decisions harmonising technical conditions for the use of the frequency bands 1427-1452 MHz, 1452-1492 MHz and 1492-1518 MHz leave flexibility for administrations with regards to the use of incumbent services and applications to adapt to specific national circumstances.

 In some CEPT countries, the band 1429-1518 MHz is also allocated on a co-primary basis to the aeronautical mobile service (AMS) for the purpose of aeronautical telemetry within the national territory according to No 5.342 RR.
 At present, the MIFR contains 1653 assignments to aeronautical telemetry systems (ATS) in the some CEPT countries within the given band.
 This essential part of ATS stations is used in border areas and needs protection from MFCN base stations (BSs).
 Both mentioned ECC Decisions refer to the need for cross-border coordination between MFCN and ATS and ECC/DEC(17)06 refer to the need for study in order to provide further guidance, where needed, to administrations for bi/multi-lateral negotiations.

-All previous studies on this matter [1-4] have already defined the criteria for protection of the ATS and the trigger distances to initiate coordination.
+All previous studies on this matter have already defined the criteria for protection of the ATS and the trigger distances to initiate coordination.
 But according to the results of these studies, the protection criteria and coordination distances had such values that prevented to initiate coordination negotiations.
-In addition, previous studies did not describe the procedure for coordination calculations taking into account the total interference affect from the BSs of MFCN.
+In addition, previous studies did not describe the procedure for coordination calculations taking into account the aggregate interference affect from the BSs of MFCN.
 The purpose of these studies is to determine a protection criterion acceptable for practical purposes, and to propose an effective mechanism for calculating and monitoring compliance with the requirements established by the coordination agreement.
 The studies should be completed by developing a coordination agreement template.

 This report investigates two protection criteria methods - I/N and C/(I+N).
 In general, when the information concerning the system sensitivity is available, I/N criteria could be used as a baseline.
 In cases where information on the link budgets for telemetry system is available, appropriate way to define permitted levels of interference would be the C/(I+N) method.
+In case of C/(I+N) criterion a proper attention should be drawn to margin of wanted/useful signal in order to account all signal losses related with aircraft maneuverer, propagation conditions etc.

 In order to determine the practical values of the protection criterion for ATS, a comparative analysis of the characteristics of ground and on-board equipment of ATS receivers was carried out.
 The results of the analysis made it possible to compare the protection level of these receivers.
 Taking into account the requirements of footnote 5.432 RR regarding the restriction of the service area outside the national territory, the assumption was made to limit the reception of the ATS in the direction of the border only by the side and back lobes of the ATS antenna pattern.